 2007 year Concrete Building - Puurmani Coil Bridge.
 The main prize goes to designers Siim Idnurm, Juhan Idnurm.

-2004 Concrete Building of the year - Ülemiste Hotel.
-The main prize goes to architect Martin Aunin.
+The Concrete Building of the Year 2004 – Ülemiste Hotel.
+Grand Prix – architect Martin Aunin.

 2001 year Concrete structure - Dry Concrete Terminal in Muuga.
 The main prize is goes to designer Randväli and Karema AS.